phpList/core/README.md

 ## Changing the database schema

-Any changes to the database schema must always be done both in phpList 3 and phpList 4 so that both versions always have the same schema.
+Any changes to the database schema must always be done both in phpList 3 and later versions so that both versions always have the same schema.

 For changing the database schema, please edit `Database/Schema.sql` and adapt the corresponding domain model classes and repository classes accordingly.

-## Developing phpList 4 modules (plugins)
+## Developing phpList modules (plugins)

-In phpList 4, plugins are called **modules**.
+In phpList, plugins are called **modules**.
 They are Composer packages which have the type `phplist-module`.

 ### Bundle and route configuration